canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 ```

 Let's create a mount point for the DRBD block device.
 Non-default mount points
-need to be passed to the ``2ha.sh`` script mentioned above, see the script for
+need to be passed to the ``two-node-ha.sh`` script mentioned above, see the
-the full list of configurable parameters.
+script for the full list of configurable parameters.

 ```
 DRBD_MOUNT_DIR=/mnt/drbd0